-Waterhouse-Friderichsen syndrome (WFS) is a collection of symptoms resulting from the failure of the adrenal glands to function normally as a result of bleeding into the gland.
+Waterhouse-Friderichsen syndrome (WFS) is a group of symptoms caused when the adrenal glands fail to function normally.
+This occurs as a result of bleeding into the glands.

-WFS is caused by severe infection with meningococcus bacteria or other severe infection from bacteria, such as:
+WFS is caused by severe infection with meningococcus bacteria or other bacteria such as:

 - Group B streptococcus

 - Pseudomonas aeruginosa

 Symptoms occur suddenly.
 They are due to the bacteria growing in number inside the body.
 Symptoms include:

 Infection with bacteria causes bleeding throughout the body, which causes:

 - A rash throughout the body

 - Disseminated intravascular coagulation in which small blood clots cut off blood supply to the organs